Password Rules Configuration

 To understand how to set up password rules consider the following example.
 We want to create a password rule that says a user has to use at least 2 lower case letters, 2 numeric digits and 1 punctuation character.
 They cannot, however, use spaces.

 To do this, go to the Password Rules Configuration screen.
 In the Character Rules section, select the Active box for Lower case letters, Numeric digits, Punctuation characters and Spaces and click Commit.
-Additional fields will appear as shown in the figure below.
+Additional fields will appear.

 Enter the following information into the fields provided: